 My last tip for saving money on your grocery bill is to start using free coupon rebate apps.
 The premise of these rebates is simple.
 After you shop, scan through your receipts to see what matches up with the items listed on the app.
 You will earn anywhere from $0.25 to $2 for purchases you have already made!
-If you are just getting started, try Ibotta.
-Ibotta has the most offers and I am able to redeem something with them almost every week.
-The other coupon apps I currently use include Checkout 51 (smart phone not necessary), Shrink (on lots of natural and organic products), and Mobisave (which pays within hours at any amount).
-Ibotta is my hands down favorite and you can read more about why here.
+The money you make with receipt apps can easily be added back into your grocery budget or set aside for something special like Christmas shopping.

-There you have it.
-These are 10 easy ways to cut your grocery bill without using coupons!
+Now you should have some more ideas for how to save money on groceries – without coupons!
 What other ideas would you add to this list?

-Want to know even more?
+Want to know even more ways to save money on groceries?
 If so, check out Crystal Paine’s Grocery Ebook!
 It is the best grocery guide around (and a cheap one too!) that describes my process exactly.
 Seriously, I could have written this book!
 It is that similar to what I do.
 If you want to find the best deals to build your stockpile on a budget, read Crystal’s ebook and watch the savings stack up!